CFHT's scientific staff

 Instrument development is also

-The science staff also participates in the development and maintenance
+The scientific staff also participates in the development and maintenance

 of the different data reduction pipelines at CFHT in collaboration with the